Breaking News - Tombola Prizes needed for Minch Fayre 12.9.15

 and this amazing inflatable from The Fifth Dimension.
 Go on get active!!

-The Healthy Living Centre runs at The Hub on Tobacconist Road every Tuesday from 10am to midday and incorporates a new class for the over 60s which is a Social Event with Health Benefits for £3 a session when you can regain and extend active life (seated and standing options).
+An Extend class runs at The Hub on Tobacconist Road every Tuesday from 10am and incorporates a new class for the over 60s which is a Social Event with Health Benefits for £3 a session when you can regain and extend active life (seated and standing options).
 The class is run by Clare Bader.

 Minchinhampton Surgery Charitable Trust